What is spiritual practice?

 Chanting.

-This practice consists of singing the god’s name in a chant by means of a formula, verse, or syllable.
+This practice consists of singing the god’s name in a chant using a formula, verse, or syllable.
 Its repetition helps in mastering the mind and activating specific energy.
-Chanting destroys negative impressions in the subconscious and clears it internally.
+Chanting destroys negative impressions in the subconscious and clears them internally.
 It helps to focus the mind.

 Affirmations.